SELECTED PRESS COVERAGE

 Not all of Brown-Bowers’s artworks incorporate 3D objects.
 “Just Breathe,” a painting of the artist’s mother during her final days, is simpler but no less suffused with familial emotion.
 The feelings Brown-Bowers has for her culture and upbringing are channeled here into a portrait of a single, shining, beloved face.

-Rosa Vera & Elaine Florimonte
+Rosa Vera, Elaine Florimonte

 Elaine Florimonte- Lost & Found, East City Art, October 30, 2023